omarorn/autotranscriber-r2-workers-ai/README.md

 You upload an audio file and get a cached transcription.

-This is a microservice approach that shares uploaded audio and cached transcriptions.
+This is a microservice approach built on [the Cloudflare Stack](https://developers.cloudflare.com) that shares uploaded audio and cached transcriptions.
 It uses a [WorkerEntryPoint for RPC](https://developers.cloudflare.com/workers/runtime-apis/bindings/service-bindings/rpc/) to connected service bindings.

 ## Setup